PREVIOUSLY: DC Comics’ FIGHTING AMERICAN

 In 1996, Rob was hired by Marvel to revamp Captain America and The Avengers, with Rob himself taking over the art on the Captain America book.
 And I’d be remiss if I didn’t take this opportunity to post this infamous early promo drawing that Rob did of the character.

 I remember seeing these images in some of the comics news magazines at the time, like Wizard, and even as a fan of Rob’s I thought this was audacious.
 I mean it’s like he clearly barely even tried to make this a unique character.
 Even the name was lame, “Agent: American”, that doesn’t even sound right.
 But this comic was not to be.
-Instead, he ended up publishing his stories for Fighting America.
+Instead, he ended up publishing his stories for Fighting American.
 There was a lawsuit involved with Marvel at the time, and for many years after I assumed that the lawsuit was over Agent: America, with Marvel claiming copyright infringement, and so he licensed Fighting American from Joe Simon and the Kirby Estate to use that instead, which I thought was a smart move since that’s a pre-existing character.
-But years later I’ve seen Rob write about this on Facebook, he says actually tried to license Fighting American first, but Joe Simon wanted more money than Rob was willing to pay, so then Rob “created” Agent: America and Simon saw those ads he realized that Rob was going to carry on without him, and agreeing to a better price for Rob.
+But years later I’ve seen Rob write about this on Facebook, he says he actually tried to license Fighting American first, but Joe Simon wanted more money than Rob was willing to pay, so then Rob “created” Agent: America and when Simon saw those ads he realized that Rob was going to carry on without him, and agreed to a better price for Rob.

 Even with the added shield, which Fighting America never wielded before, I think if Rob had stuck with the original costume he would have been in better shape legally.
 Although supposedly the only concession Marvel won in the lawsuit was that Rob’s Fighting American could never be seen throwing his shield, like Captain America frequently does.
 And so in September 1997, Fighting American vol. 3 #1 was published by Awesome Comics.